Difference Between Paladin and Knight

 1. Historically, Paladins are chief commanders and royal members of Charlemagne’s court.
 On the other hand, Knights are professional cavalrymen in the low noble.

-2. Paladins are originated in the 8th century as chief officials, whereas Knights are originated from the Greek Hippies in the early middle age in Europe.
+2. Paladins originated in the 8th century as chief officials, whereas Knights originated from the Greek Hippies in the early Middle age in Europe.

-3. When it comes to roles, Paladins have played numerous roles, especially as the closest retainers of the King, Royal men and advisor to the country.
-On the other hand, Knights are just a military person or warrior who fights for the country.
+3. When it comes to roles, Paladins have played numerous roles, especially as the closest retainers of the King, Royal men and advisors to the country.
+On the other hand, Knights are just military person or warrior who fights for the country.

-4. In recent times, Paladins are named heroic, intrepid and mettlesome knights.
+4. In recent times, Paladins have been named heroic, intrepid and mettlesome knights.
 And Knights are named as a warrior only who serve the country and people.

-5. Paladins are also known as Templar, Crusader and Comes Palatine’s.
-Albeit Knights are known for a warrior, soldier, military and armies etc.
+5. Paladins are also known as Templars, Crusaders and Come Palatines.
+Albeit, Knights are known as warriors, soldiers, military and armies etc.

 Difference Between Paladin and Knight